mpetavy/prunsrv/README.md

-## DICOM
+## PGOSRV

-### Project description of DICOM
+### Project description of PGOSRV

-This is the automatic generated project description of DICOM.
+This is the automatic generated project description of PGOSRV.
 Stay tuned for updates :-)

 ### License